 In the map above, if you zoom in on the walk, you’ll see all the following track points and their location.
 Each point has photos along with a description about each one.

 Just a short 10 km drive from Katikati to the roads end.
 Just watch out for Mr farmer brown and his dog.

-Now you have two creek crossings and a thirty minute walk to the junction.
-You will see the sign and where you cross the Waitawheta river and carry on up to the valley.
+Now you have two creek crossings and a thirty-minute walk to the junction.
+You will see the sign where you cross the Waitawheta river, carry on up the valley.

 Want to share your walking and hiking tips and advice?
 Got questions?
 Visit the our Facebook Group, ask questions, get answers, meet people, post photos and share your walking experiences!
 We’d love to hear from you.